 Two phrases thrown around will be pre-qualified and pre-approved.
-They may seem interchangeable, but they mean two completely different things to you during your home buying process.
-Let’s look at what each of them means, how they differ, and why home buyers should care.
+They may seem the same, but they mean two completely different things to you during your home buying process.
+Let’s look at what each of them means.

 Simple vs. Involved

 It’s easier to be pre-qualified for a mortgage loan than to be pre-approved.
 You only need to provide pay stubs, the amount of debt you carry, and a list of any assets.
-Your lender will review these to get an idea of your finances and then give you a rough estimate of the amount of money you can borrow to buy a house.
+Your lender will review these to get an idea of your finances.
+Then, they give you a rough estimate of the amount of money you can borrow to buy a house.

 Getting pre-approved is more in-depth.
-In addition to the pre-qualified steps, you will be required to complete a mortgage application and allow the lender to pull your credit.
-This gives the lender the information he or she needs to tell you more specifically the amount of money you can obtain for your mortgage loan and if you are pre-approved for this amount.
+In addition to the pre-qualified steps, you will be required to complete a mortgage application.
+This allows the lender to pull your credit.
+It gives the lender the information he or she needs to tell you more specifically the amount of money you can borrow for your mortgage loan.
+This way, they can tell if you are pre-approved for this amount.
 You’ll also be able to find out how much interest you will pay on the loan.

 Note: While you may be pre-approved for a specific amount, the final approval is still subject to specifics on the home you choose, such as the home appraisal.